Living on Campus

 Length of Contract

 The room and board contract for the residence halls is for one academic year, or the remaining portion thereof.
-The length of contract for the Apartment Village and University Terrace is from August 1 to May 31, or the remaining portion thereof.
-If the student does not register for the second semester, and completes an “Intent to Vacate Notice” in the Office of Residence Life on or before December 1, the contract may be terminated as of the end of the first semester.
+The length of contract for University Apartments is from August 1 to May 31, or the remaining portion thereof.
+If the student does not register for the second semester, and completes a “Notification of Housing Contract Cancellation” on or before December 1, the contract may be terminated as of the end of the first semester.
 If the notice is not received by the Residence Life by December 1, the $100 housing deposit will be forfeited.

 All students are required to purchase a meal plan when contracting for housing in the university residence halls (excluding University Terrace and the Apartment Village).
 The board privileges provided are available only to students who have purchased a meal plan and may not be sold, loaned, assigned or given away.
 Meals are provided by Butler Dining Services.